osher/fxmgr/README.md

 - redis adapter implements only dataType `strings`.
 Need to support `hashes`, `lists`, `sets`, and `sortedSets`
 - add an sql adapter implementation, probably based on `knex`
-- I also consider moving the test-db adapters to their own modular units...
+- I also consider moving the test-db adapters to their own modular units.
+For this we'll need to adopt some plugin convention, donno the details yet.

 ## License